rossabaker/lsp-scala/README.md

 ## Does it work?

 metals describes itself as "work in progress".
 Temper your expectations, cheer them on, and [help if you can](https://github.com/scalameta/metals/blob/master/CONTRIBUTING.md).
+Though many lsp-mode features are not yet implemented, those that are appear to be working well.
+Kudos to the metals team.

 Some of this is too nuanced to fit in a boolean.
 Some of this may be me my misunderstanding.
 More user experience reports welcome.